apache/flink/docs/dev/table_api.md

 ### User-defined Table Functions

-A user-defined table function is implemented similar to a user-defined scalar function but can return a set of values instead of a single value.
-The returned set of values can consist of multiple columns and multiple rows similar to a standard table.
-A user-defined table function works on zero, one, or multiple scalar values as input and returns multiple rows as output.
+Similar to a user-defined scalar function, a user-defined table function takes zero, one, or multiple scalar values as input parameters.
+However in contrast to a scalar function, it can return an arbitrary number of rows as output instead of a single value.
+The returned rows may consist of one or more columns.

 In order to define a table function one has to extend the base class `TableFunction` in `org.apache.flink.table.functions` and implement (one or more) evaluation methods.
 The behavior of a table function is determined by its evaluation methods.
 An evaluation method must be declared `public` and named `eval`.
 The `TableFunction` can be overloaded by implementing multiple methods named `eval`.
 The parameter types of the evaluation methods determine all valid parameters of the table function.
 The type of the returned table is determined by the generic type of `TableFunction`.
 Evaluation methods emit output rows using the protected `collect(T)` method.

 In the Table API, a table function is used with `.join(Expression)` or `.leftOuterJoin(Expression)` for Scala users and `.join(String)` or `.leftOuterJoin(String)` for Java users.
 The `join` operator (cross) joins each row from the outer table (table on the left of the operator) with all rows produced by the table-valued function (which is on the right side of the operator).
 The `leftOuterJoin` operator joins each row from the outer table (table on the left of the operator) with all rows produced by the table-valued function (which is on the right side of the operator) and preserves outer rows for which the table function returns an empty table.
-In SQL use `LATERAL TABLE(<TableFunction>)` with CROSS JOIN and LEFT JOIN with ON TRUE condition (see examples below).
+In SQL use `LATERAL TABLE(<TableFunction>)` with CROSS JOIN and LEFT JOIN with an ON TRUE join condition (see examples below).

 The following examples show how to define a table-valued function and use it:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// the generic type "Tuple2<String, Integer>" determines the returned table type has two columns,
-// the first is a String type and the second is an Integer type public class Split extends TableFunction<Tuple2<String, Integer>> {
+// The generic type "Tuple2<String, Integer>" determines the schema of the returned table as (String, Integer). public class Split extends TableFunction<Tuple2<String, Integer>> {
     public void eval(String str) {
         for (String s : str.split(" ")) {
-            // use collect(...) to emit an output row collect(new Tuple2<String, Integer>(s, s.length()));
+            // use collect(...) to emit a row collect(new Tuple2<String, Integer>(s, s.length()));
         }
     }